Hunting extra dimensions in the shadow of Sgr A*: Concluding Remarks

-Both of these results for $\textrm{Sgr~A}^*$, when coupled with the result of M87* \cite{Banerjee:2019nnj}, always favours the presence of extra dimension.
+Both of these results for $\textrm{Sgr~A}^*$, when coupled with the result of M87* \cite{Banerjee:2019nnj}, places the braneworld scenario to a more favourable position than general relativity.
 As demonstrated above, the observed shadow and the image diameter always predicts a non-zero value of the hair inherited from the extra spatial dimension, and holds true for the mass and the distance measurements of $\textrm{Sgr~A}^*$ from both the Keck and the Gravity collaborations.
-Though not conclusive, the above analysis provides a tantalizing avenue to look for extra spatial dimesions.
+Though not conclusive, the above analysis provides a tantalizing avenue to search for extra spatial dimesions.
 Hopefully with more shadow observations pouring in, a joint analysis will reduce the error and provide a more conclusive hint towards extra spatial dimension.
 This result is also consistent with the outcome from other independent astrophysical observations.
 For example, most models explaining the observed quasi-periodic oscillations in black holes, show a preference towards a small but non-trivial negative tidal charge \cite{Banerjee:2021aln} and similar conclusions can be obtained from optical observations of a sample of eighty Palomar Green quasars \cite{Banerjee:2017hzw,Banerjee:2019sae} as well.
 It is intriguing that different observations with completely different samples of black holes, indicate towards a consistent result --- extra spatial dimensions exist.
 It is worth exploring other avenues, like gravitational waves and also wait for more observations associated with black hole shadow to appear in the near future, in order to have a conclusive evidence on extra spatial dimensions.